zentrum-lexikographie/dwdsmor/README.md

 * `share/` contains XSLT stylesheets for extracting lexical entries in SMORLemma format form XML sources of DWDS articles.
 Sample inputs and outputs can be found in `samples/`.
-* `lexicon/` contains scripts for building DWDSmor lexica by means of the XSLT stylesheets in `share/` and the lexical data in `lexicon/wb/`, which is not part of this repository, but is supposed to be imported as a Git submodule.
+* `lexicon/dwds/` contains scripts for building DWDSmor lexica by means of the XSLT stylesheets in `share/` and DWDS sources in `lexicon/dwds/wb/`, which are not part of this repository.
+* `lexicon/sample/` contains scripts for building sample DWDSmor lexica by means of the XSLT stylesheets in `share/` and the sample lexicon in `lexicon/sample/wb/`.
-* `grammar/` contains an FST grammar based on SMORLemma, providing the morphology.
+* `grammar/` contains an FST grammar derived from SMORLemma, providing the morphology for building DWDSmor automata from DWDSmor lexica.
-* `dwdsmor/` and `tests/` implement a Python library and accompanying test suite for the DWDSmor transducers.
+* `tests/` implements a test suite for the DWDSmor transducers.
 * `dwdsmor.py` and `paradigm.py` are user-level Python scripts for morphological analysis and for paradigm generation by means of DWDSmor transducers.

 DWDSmor is in active development.
-In its current stage, DWDSmor supports inflection for a large subset of the vocabulary of written German and a small subset of productive word-formation patterns.
+In its current stage, DWDSmor supports most inflection classes and some productive word-formation patterns of written German.
+Note that the sample lexicon in `lexicon/sample/wb/` only covers a sketchy subset of the German vocabulary, and so do the DWDSmor automata compiled from it.

 ## Prerequisites